 The 2024 CREOG examination may be given over four consecutive days:

 - Thursday, January 18, 2024

 Programs who have difficulty scheduling all their residents in one day have the option of administering the examination for up to four consecutive days.
 Any request to deviate from this policy must be submitted in writing to CREOG for consideration.

 Please note: individual residents must still complete the examination in one day.

-Please refer to the suggestions and updated guidance below to help alleviate some of the COVID-19 concerns for the CREOG In-Training Examination administration:
+The administration of the CREOG ITE continues to be challenged by the ongoing nature of the COVID-19 pandemic.
+Please refer to the guidance below to help address some of the COVID-19-related concerns for the ITE administration:

 - To help comply with physical distancing guidelines, spacing the residents throughout multiple rooms may be necessary and is acceptable for exam administration.